microsoft/AISkillsForWindows/samples/SentimentAnalyzerCustomSkill/README.md

 - [.NetCore 3.0 preview](https://dotnet.microsoft.com/download/dotnet-core/3.0) installed and enabled(follow instructions)

 ## Build the samples
-### 1. Build skills
+### 1. Build and package the sample skills

 1. If you download the samples ZIP, be sure to unzip the entire archive, not just the folder with the sample you want to build.

 2. Open a powershell command line and navigate to the *<root>/build/* folder.

-3. To build and package the **C# version** of the skill:
+3. To build and package the **C# version** of the sample skill:
     1. Run the included powershell script named *BuildSentimentAnalyzer_CS.ps1*
     2. Once the sample is built, to generate a NuGet package from it, you can run the included powershell script named *PackageSentimentAnalyzer_CS.ps1*.
-You should see a *FaceSentimentAnalyzer_CS\*.nupkg* file generated.
+You should see a *Contoso.FaceSentimentAnalyzer_CS\*.nupkg* file generated.

 4. To build and package the **C++/WinRT version** of the skill:
     1. Run the included powershell script named *BuildSentimentAnalyzer_CPP.ps1* <a name="ManifestGeneration"></a>